concord-consortium/collaborative-learning/docs/oauth2.md

 Old use of `urlParams.token`:
 - to figure out the app mode in index.tsx
 - to figure out if we are "previewing" in initializeApp (initialize-app.tsx).
 This approach might be broken if we drop the token from student launches.
-- bearToken in authenticate (auth.ts)
+- bearerToken in authenticate (auth.ts)
 - token param in getPortalClassOfferings (portal-apis.ts)

 Use of `bearerToken` in auth.ts